Celumusa91/Life-expectancy-Analysis/README.md

 ### Data Source

 Life Expectancy (WHO):The data used for this analysisis the "Life_Expectancy_data.csv" file, downloaded from (https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who).
-The objective is to demostrate dta analysis skills using R.
+The objective is to demostrate data analysis skills using R.

 ### Tools